bestwebsoft/portfolio-wordpress-plugin/readme.txt

 * Actions: Edit labels of additional fields.
 * Display: Enable/disable the option of additional fields displaying.
 * Actions: Display the latest portfolio items on your page or post using the shortcode [latest_portfolio_items count=3].

+= Recommended Plugins =

+The author of the Portfolio also recommends the following plugins:

+* <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
+You can also use the auto mode or manual mode for updating and set email notifications.
+There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=5c5c9083d339113b444b74b2cb3ecaa1">Updater Pro</a> with more useful features available.
+It can make backup of all your files and database before updating.
+Also it can forbid some plugins or WordPress Core update.

 = Translation =